 Types of Trials

-Arguably the most important trial phase, the first phase is designed to determine safety issues with the new drug or treatment.
+Arguably the most important clinical trials phase, the first level is designed to determine safety issues with the new drug or treatment.
 This trial is usually limited to a very small group of test subjects who have few other treatment alternatives.
-This phase seeks to discover:
+This portion of clinical research seeks to discover:

-With the treatment specifics and dosage calculations determined in Phase I, the second phase involves a higher number of subjects who are each given the treatment and observed in order to gauge its effectiveness.
-Typically, this phase is the best option for those with a rare form of cancer searching for new and experimental treatments.
+With the treatment specifics and dosage calculations determined in Phase I, the second segment in medical trials involves a higher number of subjects, each of whom are given the treatment and observed in order to gauge its effectiveness.
+Typically, this phase is the best option for those patients with a rare form of cancer – those searching for new and experimental treatments.

-After the drug or treatment has been proven to be effective, the manufacturer may choose to commence with a final round of trials.
-In this stage, a large group of participants are monitored to evaluate the continuing effectiveness and side effects of the drug or treatment.
+After the drug or treatment has proven effective, the manufacturer may choose to commence with a final round of trials.
+In this stage, a large group of participants are monitored to evaluate the continuing effectiveness and possible side effects of the drug or treatment.

-If you believe that you or someone you know might be a candidate for any phase of a clinical trial, the best thing to do is schedule an appointment with your doctor for an evaluation of your candidacy and to discuss in detail the various trials available.
-In addition, you will be able to determine which trials are covered by insurance and which require out-of-pocket payment.
+If you believe that you or someone you know might be a candidate for any phase of a clinical trial or clinical research, the best thing to do is schedule an appointment with your doctor for an evaluation of your candidacy and to discuss in detail the various trials available.
+In addition, you will be able to determine which tests are covered by insurance and which require out-of-pocket payment.